-Transportation and installation
+Transportation and Mounting

-- The temporary storage temperature (applicable to a short limited time such as a transportation time) must be between -20 and +65°C. Otherwise this product may be damaged. - This product must be used indoors (without corrosive gas, flammable gas, oil mist, dust and dirt).
-Otherwise the product may be damaged. - This product must be used at an altitude of 2500 m or less, with 2.9 m/s2 or less vibration at 10 to 55 Hz (directions of X, Y, Z axes).
-Otherwise the product may be damaged.
-(For installation at an altitude above 1000 m, consider a 3% reduction in the rated current per 500 m increase in altitude.) - If halogen-based materials (fluorine, chlorine, bromine, iodine, etc.), included in fumigants to sterilize or disinfect wooden packages, infiltrate into this product, the product may be damaged.
-Prevent residual fumigant components from being infiltrated into the product when packaging, or use an alternative sterilization or disinfection method (heat disinfection, etc.).
-Note that sterilization or disinfection of wooden package should be performed before packing the product.
+- The storage temperature (applicable for a short time, e.g. during transit) must be between -20 and +65°C. Otherwise the inverter may be damaged. - The inverter must be used indoors (without corrosive gas, flammable gas, oil mist, dust and dirt etc.) Otherwise the inverter may be damaged. - This product must be used at an altitude of 2500 m or less, with 5.9 m/s2 or less vibration at 10 to 55 Hz (directions of X, Y, Z axes).
+Otherwise the inverter may be damaged.
+(Refer to page 17 for details.) - If halogen-based materials (fluorine, chlorine, bromine, iodine, etc.) infiltrate into a this product, the product will be damaged.
+Halogen-based materials are often included in fumigant, which is used to sterilize or disinfest wooden packages.
+When packaging, prevent residual fumigant components from being infiltrated into Mitsubishi Electric products, or use an alternative sterilization or disinfection method (heat disinfection, etc.) for packaging.
+Sterilization of disinfection of wooden package should also be performed before packaging the product.

-Wiring
+Wirina

-- Do not install a power factor correction capacitor, surge absorber, or radio noise filter on the output side of this product.
-Doing so may be overheated or burn out. - The output of this product (output terminals U, V, W) must be correctly connected to a motor.
-Otherwise the motor rotates inversely. - Even after the power of this product is turned OFF, a PM motor is running for a while and the output terminals U, V, and W of this product wired to the PM motor hold high voltages all that while.
-Before wiring other terminals, be sure that the PM motor is stopped.
-Otherwise you may get an electric shock. - Never connect a PM motor to the commercial power supply.
-Applying the commercial power to the input terminals (U, V, W) on a PM motor will burn the PM motor.
-The PM motor must be applied a power from this product with the output terminals (U, V, W).
+- Do not install a power factor correction capacitor or surge suppressor/capacitor type filter on the inverter output side.
+These devices on the inverter output side may be overheated or burn out. - The output side terminals (terminals U, V, and W) must be connected correctly.
+Otherwise the motor will rotate inversely.
+PM motor terminals (U, V, W) hold high-voltage while the PM - motor is running even after the power is turned OFF.
+Before wiring, the PM motor must be confirmed to be stopped. - Otherwise you may get an electric shock.

-Test operation

-Before starting the test operation, confirm or adjust the parameter settings.
-Failure to do so may cause some machines to make unexpected motions.
+Never connect a PM motor to the commercial power supply Applying the commercial power supply to input terminals (U,V,W) of a PM motor will burn the PM motor.
+The PM motor must be connected with the output terminals (U,V,W) of the inverter. - Before starting operation, each parameter must be confirmed and adjusted.
+A failure to do so may cause some machines to make unexpected motions.

-A WARNING
+▲ WARNING